Two Islands, One Move

-“Two Islands, One Move” (TIOM) has been a MVNGO project with the aim to create an open exchange and gathering together in a place youngsters coming from two very similar communities: Corsica (France) and Sardinia (Italy), two islands separated by a passage of only fifty minutes boat.
+“Two Islands, One Move” (TIOM) was a MVNGO project with the aim to create an open exchange and gather together in a place youngsters coming from two very similar communities: Corsica (France) and Sardinia (Italy), two islands separated by a passage of only fifty minutes boat.

 Promoted by the International Sport and Culture Association (ISCA), this special week, with events all around Europe, encourages every year sports and physical activities and their positive impact on European societies in order to have 100 million more active participants before 2020.

 The project lasted from Monday October 7th until Saturday, October 12th and took place in Arzachena (Gallura, Sardinia).
-The participants were 60 young Europeans from two European countries between 15-19 years old.
+The participants were 60 young Europeans aged 15-19 from Sardinia and Corsica.

 The promoter/organiser was Mine Vaganti European Youth Group (MVNGO), an association that promotes positive values of Sport and healthy life style among youngsters.
 MVNGO was the coordinator in Sardinia.